jcurl/RJCP.DLL.Log/docs/Architecture.md

 # TraceReader Architecture

-The TraceReader project is to read streams and decode the strings converting them to trace lines.
-These trace lines are presented to the user as lines of text with metadata, that the data can be processed in some way.
+The goal of the TraceReader project is to decode streams and convert them to trace lines.
+These trace lines can be presented to the user as lines of text with metadata, allowing the data can be processed in some way.

 ## The Trace Reader